-Four Supervisory Board meetings were held in fiscal 2011.
+Five Supervisory Board meetings were held in fiscal 2012.
 At these meetings, the Supervisory Board discussed the reports of the Executive Board in detail and discussed company developments and strategic issues together with the Executive Board.

-At the meeting held on February 17, 2011, the Supervisory Board dealt mainly with the annual financial statements and consolidated financial statements for 2010.
-The Executive Board reported on business developments in 2010 and the key information contained in the 2010 annual financial statements.
+At the meeting held on February 24, 2012, the Supervisory Board dealt mainly with the annual financial statements and consolidated financial statements for 2011 as well as the corresponding management reports.
+The Executive Board reported on business developments in 2011 and the key information contained in the 2011 annual financial statements.
 In addition, the auditor reported on the examination of the financial statements.
-Lastly, the Supervisory Board approved the proposals to be made to the Annual General Meeting and adopted the statement on corporate governance including the Statement of Compliance with the German Corporate Governance Code in a joint report of the Executive Board and Supervisory Board.
+The Supervisory Board approved the proposals to be made to the Annual General Meeting and adopted the statement on corporate governance including the Statement of Compliance with the German Corporate Governance Code in a joint report of the Executive Board and Supervisory Board.
+Lastly, the risk report, planning and the "Fit for 2018" program were topics of this meeting.

-The meeting held on April 27, 2011 focused on current business developments.
+The meeting held on May 3, 2012 focused on current business developments in the first quarter of 2012.
 In addition, the Supervisory Board closely examined the internal auditing system.
-Furthermore, The Head of Corporate Auditing submitted his report, which the Supervisory Board accepts and discusses on an annual basis.
-The report included information on the integration of Millipore into the internal auditing system of the Merck Group.
+Furthermore, the head of Group Internal Auditing submitted her report on the audits conducted in 2011 and the results thereof.
+She also provided an outlook on the areas of focus of Group Internal Auditing in 2012.
 The meeting also focused on reporting as well as a discussion on the work of the Research and Development Committee of the Board of Partners of E. Merck KG.
+Moreover, the Compliance Report for 2011 was explained and discussed.
+Lastly, a discussion with the Executive Board on the status of the "Fit for 2018" program took place.